 People with PTSD usually suffer from at least 2 of those symptoms.
 However, each symptom may manifest differently for different people and situations.
 It's also important to note that those who suffer PTSD may not have experienced the trauma directly.
 Sometimes merely hearing about a death or tragic event can cause these symptoms.
 Yet, the highest risk factor for PTSD is a a lack of social support.
 This is why two people may experience the same event and only one will develop PTSD.

 So, who suffers from PTSD?
 Generally we associate PTSD with soldiers, which is true.
 However, overwhelmingly, abused children and abused women have the highest chance of developing PTSD.
 About 50% of abused children and 45% of battered women will develop PTSD as opposed to 30% of military veterans.

 That's not to say that soldiers don't experience PTSD, as they do and their numbers are increasing.
-But each of these groups have something in common, they often lack the ability to leave the situation and seek help.
-These people feel powerless to leave because of their duty (soldiers), commitment or fear of reprisal (battered women), or they are too young to make life choices (abused children).
+But each of these groups has something in common, they often lack the ability to leave the situation and seek help.
+They feel powerless to leave because of either their duty (soldiers), commitment or fear of reprisal (battered women), or they are too young to make life choices (abused children).
 It's no wonder then that quite often, people of these groups often don't get the help they need.
 They become more isolated, blame themselves more, and may even become suicidal.

 Asajj’s Personal Scars

 So, does Asajj Ventress suffer from PTSD?
 Well, consider her character traits...

 - Asajj has nightmares about her past, which drive her Dark Side.